NTM Engineering, Inc.

 NTM News

-We are pleased to welcome Shirin Lotfaliani, MS to our Hydrology & Hydraulics Division!
-Shirin joined NTM on March 18, 2025, as a Designer.
-She … [Read More]
+We are pleased to welcome two new staff members to our Stormwater & Civil/Site Division!
+Katherine (Kat) Eimer joined NTM on June 22, 2026, as … [Read More]

 More News...